tranthai09/CodePath-Android-Mobile-App-Design/README.md

 ### Required User Stories
 - [X] 1.
 User sees custom text in a label - Hello from {name}!
 - [X] 2.
-User see's custom background color.
+User sees custom background color.
 - [X] 3.
 User can tap a button to change the text color of the label.

 ### Optional User Stories